PermutaTriangle/comb_spec_searcher/README.rst

 Perhaps the most important function to be implemented is the ``is_empty`` function.
-This should return ``True`` if there are no objects of any length in the class, otherwise ``False``.
+This should return ``True`` if there are no objects of any size in the class, otherwise ``False``.
 If it is not correctly implemented it may lead to tautological specifications.
 For example, in our case the class is empty if and only if the prefix contains a pattern to be avoided.